Optimal Sampling for Data Freshness: Unreliable Transmissions with Random Two-way Delay: Proof of the Main Result

-where $Y$ and $X$ have the same distribution as the i.i.d. forward delay and backward delay, respectively.
-We also define the Bellman operator $T$ on the function $u$:
+where $Y$ and $X$ have the same distribution as the i.i.d. forward delay $Y_j$'s and backward delay $X_j$'s, respectively.
+We also define the Bellman operator $T_{\gamma}$ on the function $u$:

-Note that if the function $u(\delta,x)$ is Borel measurable, $Tu(\delta,x)$ is not necessary Borel measurable in the sense that uncountable infimum of Borel measurable functions is not necessary Borel measurable.
-However, if we extend $u(\delta,x)$ to be lower semianalytic, then $Tu(\delta,x)$ is also lower semianalytic \cite[Chapter 7]{bertsekas2004stochastic}.
-Thus, both $T_\pi$ and $T$ are well-defined.
-Note that the expectation on a lower semianalytic function has the same definition with the expectation on a Borel measurable function. \ifreport The detailed proof that $Tu(\delta,x)$ is lower semianalytic is as follows: Since $\delta+x+\pi(\delta,x)+y$ is Borel measurable and $u$ is lower semianalytic, $u(\delta+x+\pi(\delta,x)+y,x')$ is lower semianalytic in $(\delta,x,y,x')$ \cite[lemma 7.30]{bertsekas2004stochastic}.
-Thus, $\mathbb{E}_{Y,X} \left[ u(\delta+\pi(\delta,x)+Y,X) \right]$ is lower semianalytic in $(\delta,x)$ \cite[Proposition 7.48]{bertsekas2004stochastic}. \else \fi
+As is described in Assumption \ref{ass1}, the bound $\bar{z}$ is taken sufficiently large.
+Note that if the function $u(\delta,x)$ is Borel measurable, $T_{\gamma} u(\delta,x)$ is not necessary Borel measurable in the sense that uncountable infimum of Borel measurable functions is not necessary Borel measurable.
+However, if we extend $u(\delta,x)$ to be lower semianalytic, then $T_{\gamma} u(\delta,x)$ is also lower semianalytic \cite[Proposition 7.47]{bertsekas2004stochastic}, i.e., $T_{\gamma}$ is well-defined under lower semianalytic functions.
+Note that the expectation on a lower semianalytic function has the same definition with the expectation on a Borel measurable function.
+In all, we have \begin{lemma} If $u(\delta,x)$ is lower semianalytic, then $T_{\pi,\gamma}u(\delta,x)$ and $T_{\gamma}u(\delta,x)$ are both lower semianalytic. \end{lemma} \begin{proof} \ifreport See Appendix \ref{T-welldefineapp}. \else See Appendix G in our supplementary material. \fi \end{proof}